Right to Manage vs Collective Enfranchisement

 Flat owners who exercise their right to enfranchise enjoy these benefits:

-- All the benefits of Right to Manage
+- All the benefits of the Right to Manage (RTM)

 - A share in the freehold

-- Co-Ownership of the common parts and grounds of the building
+- Co-Ownership of the common parts, grounds and airspace of the building

 - The right to a perpetual lease of the flat (999 years)

-- The right to stop paying ground rent to a freeholder
+- The right to eliminate or reduce ground rent following a statutory lease extension

-- An increase in the market value of their flat which is easier to sell
+- An increase in the market value of their flat, making it easier to sell

 Find out how to buy your freehold today.